 Ron & Alan, liked what they saw at Great Torrington, in Devon, and the foundations of Torcars of Torrington was laid, in a three-acre factory site, a little over two miles, from the town at High Bullen.
 They insisted on having extra land beside the factory, for a camp site for potential customers, and all holiday makers were welcome.
 The camp site charges for 1972 were; Caravans 50p per night, £2.20 per week, & tents 40p per night, £1.80 per week.

-In February 1969, while the factory at High Bullen, was being built for them, Torcars moved into temporary premises, an old disused bakery in South Street, Torrington.
+In late December of 1968, while the factory at High Bullen, was being built for them, Torcars moved into temporary premises, an old disused bakery in South Street, Torrington.
 They took with them three experienced employees, and started by producing the SunTor Estate Caravan, based on the Austin/Morris A60 half-ton van (340), of which the prototypes had been built in Hove, on used vehicles.
 Torcars experimented until a satisfactory design was found in February 1969.
 The target was 2 units per week, and from March to the end of July 1969, they had produced 29 SunTors.

 Following the untimely death of Alan Hutchinson, on the last day of 1970, his brother Paul, stepped in to fill his position as a partner.

 In September 1971, Torcars move into their new Factory and Showroom at High Bullen.
 The official opening of the new factory & camp site took place on Friday, 19th May 1972, by Mr Tom Wicks, Chairman of the Motor Caravanners Club.

 They went on to produce the Marina SunTor (800), Commer SunTor Major & HiTor (250), Sherpa BrenTor & SunTor (150), and the Toyota Hi-ace SunTor.
 Torcars also produced a number of one-off conversions on customers own vehicles, such as two Range Rovers, and a Coach.